The review does not contain any spoilers that do not belong to the first episode, so you can read without any danger.

 The Promised Neverland, one of the most successful stories from Japan in recent years, he speaks precisely of these two instincts, of curiosity but above all of the will to live.
 Two instincts that convey towards an inevitable desire.
 That of freedom.

 Born as a manga, it was recently transposed into anime and distributed online in Italy on the VVVID free legal streaming platform.
-The metaphor of the flame is not random, given that the opening of the soul opens with the image of a flame that lights up inside an oil lamp, and is also used by UVERworld in the song Touch Off, which accompanies the beginning of each episode and speaks of freedom.
+The metaphor of the flame is not accidental, given that the opening of the soul opens with the image of a flame that lights up inside an oil lamp, and is also used by UVERworld in the song Touch Off, which accompanies the beginning of each episode and speaks of freedom.
 The story initially does not seem to have anything particularly abnormal.
 We are in an orphanage run by a woman that all the children there call mom.
 Periodically, children are subjected to tests to assess intelligence, and three of them are able to obtain maximum scores on time.
 These are Emma, Norman and Ray, the three oldest children, each of them specialized in a certain field.
 Within a certain age limit, or achieving low scores for extended periods of time, children are given up for adoption.
 Emma and Norman will discover a shocking secret that will lead them to fight with all their strength for survival.
 From that moment on the plot takes a turn, starting an incredible and compelling intellectual challenge in which we always try to stay one step ahead of the antagonist and vice versa.
 A mixture of fear and willpower pushes children to make choices and take actions they never would have imagined, to want to overcome insurmountable obstacles and to doubt those around them.

 The two instincts discussed above come to light in the two main objectives set by the protagonists.
 The first is to want to know what lies beyond the walls of the orphanage, which they cannot categorically exceed as the only rule set by the mother.
 The second, following the secret discovered, is to save one's life.
 And there is nothing new in all this, these are two rather common goals in horror or adventurous stories.
 The beauty of The Promised Neverland lies in how these two instincts are told and in the sweetness typical of children.
 Everything is channeled into a determination and a strength of will that the viewer cannot help but find admirable, almost moving.
 There are so many obstacles and challenges to which children are subjected and often, once overcome, here we discover that there is something even more difficult to deal with.
 The protagonists are constantly knocked down by events, hindered, demoralized.
 But they never give up and force each other.
 No matter how adverse the world is, they will always look for a way to move forward and break down the current problem.
 It becomes exciting to find out if and how the geniuses will overturn their fate.
 Dramatic to see how far they are willing to go in order to succeed.
 And their being children makes it easier to empathize with them, makes them more sensitive and scared, but at the same time more courageous.